-The Bristol Spanish Circle has been in existence for over 30 years and has a regular programme of talks, mainly in Spanish, on the last Friday of the month from September to June.
-Meetings are held at St Bartholomew’s Church Hall, Sommerville Rd, Bristol BS6 5BZ, beginning at 7.30 for 8 pm.
-Enjoy some drinks and tapas and practise your Spanish with native speakers before and after the talks.
+The Bristol Spanish Circle has been in existence for nearly 40 years and has a regular programme of talks, mostly in Spanish, as well as musical events and social evenings throughout the year.
+We meet, normally on the last Friday of the month, from September to June at St Peter’s Church Hall, The Drive, Henleaze, BS9 4LD.
+Our events start at 7.30 for drinks and tapas, with the main talk or feature starting at 8.00.
+You are welcome to come and join us to practise your Spanish with native speakers before and after the talks.

 The World Ship Society was formed in 1947 and became a registered charity in 2011.
 It seeks to provide the promotion of understanding ships, shipping and related matters through records, publications and branch meetings.
 The Bristol branch was formed in the 1950s and from September to May we hold monthly indoor meetings for talks and picture presentations on a wide range of shipping subjects ranging from local history to world wide affairs.
 The meetings are held on the first Thursday of the month at the Friends Meeting House, Champion Square, BS2 9DB (adjacent to Cabot Circus car park) commencing at 7.30 pm.
 Further information from Secretary on 0117 9513168.